I’ve Fall-en and I Can Get [You] Up(dates)

 • The Public Access team was awarded a residency at the Millay Arts Colony beginning late next month to reconvene and forge ahead with our opera-adjacent video miniseries about the infamous Mari Lyn.
 We’re excited to resume our deep dive into her 1980s cable access TV studio…and her singular psyche.

-• Lisa DeSpain and I will be heading to Vanderbilt University in January to tinker with Staggerwing some more.
+• Lisa DeSpain and I will head to Vanderbilt University in January to tinker with Staggerwing some more.

-• Fargo-Moorhead Opera will give the first-ever live performance of Everything Comes to a Head, which was originally conceived for a digital production in 2020, next February.
+• Fargo-Moorhead Opera will give the first live performance of Everything Comes to a Head, which was originally conceived for a digital production in 2020, next February.

 Previous